Jay Bhattacharya: NIH director

-On November 26, 2024, Trump named Bhattacharya as his choice to be the Director of the National Institutes of Health.
-He has said he plans to prevent grants from being made to universities that fail to support academic freedom.
-His nomination was confirmed by the U.S. Senate on March 25, 2025.
+On November 26, 2024, Trump named Bhattacharya as the director of the National Institutes of Health.
+His goals included withholding research grants from institutions that are not aligned with conservative views.
+His nomination was confirmed by the U.S. Senate on March 25, 2025 on a party- line vote, 53 to 47.

 Among the first major actions taken as NIH director was eliminating subcontracting with foreign researchers on May 1, 2025.
 Rather than subcontracting, the new policy required foreign researchers to have a direct contract with the NIH.
 In a change of NIH policy, no existing NIH awards to domestic institutions would be continued past the current year of funding if any foreign funding was included as a foreign subcontract.
-This annual extension of current awards is termed a "non-competing continuation."
+This annual extension of current awards is termed a "non-competing continuation".
 No new awards would be given this fiscal year that included foreign funding via a subcontract.

+Bhattacharya subsequently introduced and championed the Trump administration HHS gender dysphoria report written by the Department of Health and Human Services in compliance with Executive Order 14187, which made it illegal for the federal government to advocate in favor of gender-affirming care under the age of 19.
+The report contradicted the consensus of the mainstream medical community, instead advocating for conversion therapy as the primary means of treatment for transgender youth.

+On February 18, 2026, Bhattacharya was concurrently appointed Acting Director of the Centers for Disease Control and Prevention.